/* ----------------------------------------------------------------------------------------------------

 *

-* The PPPoL2TP feature in net/l2tp/l2tp_ppp.c in the Linux kernel through 3.15.6 allows local users to gain privileges by leveraging data-structure
+* The PPPoL2TP feature in net/l2tp/l2tp_ppp.c in the Linux kernel through 3.15.6 allows localusers to gain privileges by leveraging data-structure

 * differences between an l2tp socket and an inet socket.